TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    .. method:: MemoryBIO.read(n=-1)

-      Read up to *n* bytes from the memory buffer.
+      Read up to *n* bytes kutoka the memory buffer.
 If *n* is not specified or negative, all bytes are returned.

    .. method:: MemoryBIO.write(buf)

-      Write the bytes from *buf* to the memory BIO.
+      Write the bytes kutoka *buf* to the memory BIO.
 The *buf* argument must be an object supporting the buffer protocol.

       The return value is the number of bytes written, which is always equal to